 The Audit - Presented by IT Audit Labs

 Brought to you by IT Audit Labs.
 Trusted cyber security experts and their guests discuss common security threats, threat actor techniques and other industry topics.
+IT Audit Labs provides organizations with the leverage of a network of partners and specialists suited for your needs.

 We are experts at assessing security risk and compliance, while providing administrative and technical controls to improve our clients’ data security.
-Our threat assessments find the soft spots before the bad guys do, identifying likelihood and impact, while our security control assessments rank the level of maturity relative to the size of your organization.
+Our threat assessments find the soft spots before the bad guys do, identifying likelihood and impact, while our security control assessments rank the level of maturity relative to the size of the organization.

 The Audit - Presented by IT Audit Labs